Grade Reassessment and Grade Recalculation - Policy 162

 For grade reassessments in graduate courses, reassessment of a portion of a graded course component is not permitted.

-A reassessment or recalculation may result in the grade being maintained, raised or lowered.
+Note: it is important to clarify that a grade reassessment or recalculation may result in the grade being maintained, raised or lowered.